Migrate/Repair CiviCRM to new server

 5. Clean the old database to prepare for import

-2. Create a temporary database for cleaning the old database and import the dump file into it.
+2. Create a temporary database for cleaning the old database.

-3. Drop extraneous tables from the temp database.
+5. Drop extraneous tables from the temporary database.

 1. Some will always be worth deleting: